 As Grimké saw it, the solution to lynching was to educate those parties most likely to be involved in such an attack on the humanity of Blacks.
 He believed that the Church should be on the front lines of this effort.

 “If anyone had a reason to justify their presence [there], it ought to be the ministers of the Gospel of Jesus Christ,” Foley said. “[He] laid out ample scriptural evidence that all human beings are descendants of Adam and, thus, created in the image of God.”

 Foley believes that Grimké’s efforts were unsuccessful because, while they dealt with the logical and theological arguments against lynching, they failed to address the moral narrative behind the practice.

-Foley concluded his presentation with a discussion of Ida B. Wells, who he described as the hero of his research.
+Foley concluded his presentation with a discussion of Ida B. Wells, whom he described as the hero of his research.

 “Her courage and resilience in the face of a lynching culture is astonishing,” Foley said.

 When Wells reported her findings, people burned down the newspaper building and threatened to lynch her.
-Despite this threat, he continued to investigate and report on lynchings throughout the country.
-Foley attributes her writing as having been hugely influential to many notable activists that followed her.
+Despite this threat, she continued to investigate and report on lynchings throughout the country.
+Foley attributes her writing as having been hugely influential to many notable activists who followed her.

 Foley examined the way that, following its decline in public approval, lynching moved and evolved.
 He tied the practice to modern capital punishment and police brutality towards African Americans.
 He advocates that any work to improve racial injustice, must include an awareness of past efforts.